Dhiren-T/TG-EU_SubmissionLogger/README.md

 ## Installation

 The script has been coded to use the EU ThreatGrid API.
-Copy the .py file to a new working directory.
+Copy the .py file to a new working directory and execute as per useage section.

 ## Usage